Trade Forex Trading

 Example Currency Quote: for 4 Decimal Points Quotes Format

-If EURUSD currency pair moves from 1.4500 to 1.4501 then this market movement is equal to:
+If the EURUSD currency pair shifts from 1.4500 to 1.4501, this specific market movement represents a value equivalent to:

 Value of = 0.0001 USD